AdobeDocs/commerce-php/src/pages/developer/security/content-security-policies.md

 and [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy)
 to learn more about CSP and each individual policy.

-## Magento and CSP
+## Application support

-As of version 2.3.5, Magento supports CSP headers and provides ways to configure them.
+As of version 2.3.5, Adobe Commerce and Magento Open Source support CSP headers and provides ways to configure them.
 (This functionality is defined in the Magento_Csp module.)
-Magento also provides default configurations at the application level and for individual core modules that require extra configuration.
+The application also provides default configurations at the application level and for individual core modules that require extra configuration.
 Policies can be configured for `adminhtml` and `storefront` areas separately to accommodate different use cases.
-Magento also permits configuring unique CSPs for specific pages.
+The application also permits configuring unique CSPs for specific pages.

 CSP can work in two modes:

-*  `report-only` - In this mode, Magento reports policy violations but does not interfere.
+*  `report-only` - In this mode, the application reports policy violations but does not interfere.
 This mode is useful for debugging.
 By default, CSP violations are written to the browser console, but they can be configured to be reported to an endpoint as an HTTP request to collect logs.
 There are a number of services that will collect, store, and sort your store's CSP violations reports for you.

-*  `restrict mode` - In this mode, Magento acts on any policy violations.
+*  `restrict mode` - In this mode, the application acts on any policy violations.

 ## Default configuration